Fliplet/fliplet-cli/docs/API/fliplet-core.md

 Fliplet.Navigate.url('http://fliplet.com');
 ```

-The above will use the "in app" browser by default, so your users won't leave from the app.
+The above will use the in-app browser by default, so your users won't leave from the app.
 If you wish to use the device's system browser, you can pass `inAppBrowser: false` in the configuration as follows:

 ```js
 Fliplet.Navigate.url({